spacez320/eudaimonia.io/_posts/2016-5-16-creating-your-own-vagrant-base-box.md

 is available in Vagrant's documentation.

 The first step is to create the box from the machine you've defined in the `Vagrantfile`.
-This involves building the box like you normally would, and then packaging it from the live instance.
+This involves building the box like you normally would and then packaging it from the live instance.

 ```
 matthew@xerces my-base-box $ vagrant up

-# go get some coffee, because this takes a while
+# Go get some coffee, because this takes a while.
 ```

 Vagrant will run through all the setup steps you've defined.
 The machine should